JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/5_shared_resources.rst

 The :class:`Resource` is conceptually a semaphore.
 The only argument of its constructor – apart from the obligatory reference to an Environment – is its capacity.
 It must be a positive number and defaults to 1: :func:`Resource(env::BaseEnvironment, capacity::Int=1) <Resource>`.

-Instead of just counting its current users, it stores the request event as an “access token” for each user.
+Instead of just counting its current users, it stores the requesting process as an “access token” for each user.
 This is, for example, useful for adding preemption (see further).

 Here is as basic example for using a resource::